dennyparas/basic-express-website/README.md

 ### Testing

-This project uses Supertest, shoudl and cheerio for testing.
+This project uses Supertest, should and cheerio for testing.

 To execute tests: